 Illuminating Opera with Amy Kaiser

 For four Thursday and Saturday mornings in April, St. Louis Symphony Chorus Director Amy Kaiser takes you behind the music for each of our operas.
-This exhilarating musical investigation of each opera is offered at the Sally S. Levy Opera Center on Thursdays (April 2, 9, 16, 23) and Saturdays (April 4, 11, 18, 25) at 9:45 A.M.
-For tickets call (314) 961-0644.
+Please check back closer to the 2016 season for more information!

 Made possible by Employees Community Fund of Boeing St. Louis.